-- Intrude And Engage: Under this, the organization intends to catch the prospect’s attention, increase the prospect’s awareness about the organisation.
+- Intrude And Engage as part of the customer lifecycle strategy: Under this, the organization intends to catch the prospect’s attention, increase the prospect’s awareness about the organisation.
 Tell him about what the organization has to offer and engage him in a discussion that is targeted at drawing him into the organization’s Life Cycle.

-- Transact and Fulfill: As part of understanding the customer lifecycle, you need to understand that the prospects are aware of the organization and what it has to offer, does not guarantee that the prospect is going to purchase the organization’s product or service.
+- Transact and Fulfill as part of the customer lifecycle strategy: As part of understanding the customer lifecycle, you need to understand that the prospects are aware of the organization and what it has to offer, does not guarantee that the prospect is going to purchase the organization’s product or service.
 That is why the organization has to continually engage the prospects so as to ensure that they finally become the organization’s customer.

-Retain/Service and Expand: Once the customer purchases your product or service, you have to begin real work of ensuring that you do not lose him to your competitor.
+Retain/Service and Expand as part of the customer lifecycle strategy: Once the customer purchases your product or service, you have to begin real work of ensuring that you do not lose him to your competitor.
 This involves coming up with innovations that will ensure that you continually satisfy your customers and live up to the expectation of your customers.

 In doing this, the organization employs customer-centric strategies in order to retain and grow their customer base.
 They also try to put the customers at the heart of everything that they are doing.

 One thing you should note here is that what keeps the relationship going is the trust that the customer has in the organisation.
 Once the organisation is able to retain the trust by giving the customer a consistently positive experience, the customer in return will continue to be Loyal to the organisation.
 The organization in providing a consistently positive experience may have to break protocols in order to give their customers a wow experience.